 All bedrooms are single study-bedrooms and contain basic furniture such as a single bed, wardrobe, drawers, bedside table, desk and sink.
 Students will need to bring their own bedding, bedlinen and towels.
 If you are travelling to Oxford from a distance, you may prefer to buy these articles on arrival: Boswell’s department store, diagonally across from the Balliol main site on Broad Street, is a useful supplier.

 Master’s Field Project

-The Master’s Field Project, due to be completed by June 2020, will increase the number of rooms available for students and allow undergraduates to live in College accommodation for all their time at Oxford.
+The Master’s Field Project, due to be completed in early 2021, will increase the number of rooms available for students and allow undergraduates to live in College accommodation for all their time at Oxford.
 You can see photographs of rooms in the first block to be completed here.

 Offer-holders and current students should be aware that:

 - Construction work, which began in February 2018, will affect the east end of Jowett Walk.
 Disruption and noise will be kept as low as possible, and the College has chosen a construction method designed to do just that, but we ask for the forbearance of those affected as the work proceeds and until its completion.

 - All Jowett Walk residents will receive updates on the progress of the work, as information becomes available; see also the latest updates on the Master’s Field Project page.

 The rent varies for each room between approximately £1,000 and £2,300 per term.
 Here is a full list of room rents for 2020/2021.